Healthdirect Free Australian health advice you can count on.

 • water

-• tea or coffee (no milk)
+• black tea or coffee (without milk)

 • clear soup

+These side effects might mean you have dehydration or an allergic reaction to the bowel preparation.
 Contact your doctor if you have any serious side effects or if you cannot finish the bowel preparation.

 During the procedure